IN THE TIMES WE LIVE IN, STAYING DECENT IS A REVOLUTIONARY ACT AND HERE IS WHY…

-A few days ago, I was in the luggage drop-off line waiting my friend who was printing our boarding passes.
+A few days ago, I was in the luggage drop-off line waiting for my friend who was printing our boarding passes.
 The airline officer asked me where my pass was and when I told her my friend was just at the kiosk, she nodded and let me proceed ahead.
-Apparently, this answer wasn’t good enough for the couple waiting behind me so they decided to overtake me and get in the front.
+This answer wasn’t good enough for the couple waiting behind me, so they decided to overtake me and get in the front.
 When the officer scolded them for doing so, the guy replied aggressively “She doesn’t even have her boarding pass yet.
 I am not gonna wait behind her!”

 A shade of embarrassment passed through his face for a moment.
 He was prepared for conflict but not this type of response.
 He murmured, repeating himself “you don’t even have a boarding pass yet.”
-I shrugged indifferently and pointed with my hand the gap between me and the person in front of me, letting him to fill there with his giant posture.
+I shrugged indifferently and pointed with my hand the gap between the person and me in front of me, letting him fill there with his giant posture.
 Boy, how he seemed confused.

-This was an example of the madness happening everywhere in the world, on a very small scale.
+This was an example of the madness happening everywhere in the world, on a microscopic scale.

-For the past years, we have seen the right wing rising in many countries, including my own.
+For the past years, we have seen the right-wing rising in many countries, including my own.
 We have seen that Yoda was right, that fear was indeed leading anger.
-Anger was leading hate and eventually, hate was leading to the dark side.
+Anger was leading to hate and eventually, hate was leading to the dark side.

-The fear of refugees made Brits give the call for Brexit, the fear of minorities and immigrants made Trump the president and Recep Tayyip Erdogan simply built his power on polarizing the different segments of society and before him Turkey was basically ruled upon “the fear of becoming like Iran.”
+The fear of refugees made Brits give the call for Brexit, the fear of minorities and immigrants made Trump the president and Recep Tayyip Erdogan directly built his power on polarizing the different segments of society, and before him, Turkey was ruled upon “the fear of becoming like Iran.”

-I have been traveling for a while now and I come to learn that all of us is just the same regardless of the country we grew up in.
+I have been traveling for a while now, and I come to learn that all of us is just the same regardless of the country we grew up in.
 We all laugh and cry the same.
 We all strive the same basic things in life, such as being happy and healthy.
-A heartfelt smile means the same in all languages and it is the key to lift the barriers among us.
+A genuine smile means the same in all languages, and it is the key to lift the barriers among us.